KimJS0328/sprinkler/README.md

 from sprinkler.runnable.task import PromptTask from sprinkler.runnable.task import ChatCompletionTask

-def pipeline_prompt_chat():
+messages = [SystemPromptTemplate('You are a fan of baseball team named {team}'),
-    messages = [SystemPromptTemplate('You are a fan of baseball team named {team}'), PromptTemplate('Have you bought {team} merchandise?')]
+            PromptTemplate('Have you bought {team} merchandise?')]

 task_prompt = PromptTask('prompt',{'messages': messages})
 task_chat = ChatCompletionTask('chat')

 pipeline = Pipeline('pipeline').add(task_prompt, task_chat)

 output = pipeline.run({'team': 'sprinkler'})

 # output becomes like (example)
 # Yes, as a fan of the Sprinkler baseball team, I have bought various sprinkler merchandise.
 This includes hats, jerseys, t-shirts, keychains, and even a mini sprinkler for my garden.
 Showcasing my support for the team and representing them through merchandise is a fun way to connect with fellow fans and show my love for the Sprinkler baseball team
 ```

 ## 🧑🏻‍💻 Contributing